mcsee/Software-Design-Articles/Articles/AI Coding Tips/AI Coding Tip 014 - Use Nested AGENTS.md Files/readme.md

 - Works best with tools that support hierarchical context loading (Claude Code, Cursor, some Copilot)
 - Single-file projects don't need this structure
-- You still need good rules—the hierarchy only helps if content is solid
+- You still need good rules—the hierarchy only helps if the content is solid
 - `AGENTS.local.md` support varies by tool; check your documentation

 # Tags 🏷️